 Angie Faraci

 Coach Angie Faraci is the head coach of the Lamoille Union High School boys' varsity soccer program as of Fall 2024.
-She also serves as the Director of Operations and U12 boys' coach at Vermont United Soccer Academy (VTUSA), now in her second year in the role and eighth year coaching with the club.
+She also serves as the Director of Operations and U14 & Under girls program coach at Vermont United Soccer Academy (VTUSA), now in her third year in the role and tenth year coaching with the club.

 In 2021, Faraci was named head coach of the Twin State Lions Cup, a prestigious all-star team composed of the top 20 high school boys' players from across Vermont (Divisions 1-4).
 She made history as the first female head coach of the program, leading her team to a 1-1 draw against New Hampshire in the annual July match.